MinNq/collatz-vi/README.md

 **Example 2**

-This example plots total stopping time in the case `prime = 5` for integers from 1 to 1e5 in linear scales.
+This example plots total stopping time in the case "5n + 1" for integers from 1 to 1e5 in linear scales.

 `main_plot(prime = 5, max_value = 100000)`